puniverse/capsule/README.md

 * `jcenter-http` - jCenter, HTTP
 * `local` - Default local Maven repository (`userdir/.m2/repository`).
 You should only use local repositories in tests.

+Capsule also automatically uses the information in Maven's `settings.xml` file to access repositories that require authentication.
+The `settings.xml` used is the user's settings (in the `.m2` directory in the user's home directory), or in the global settings (in the `conf` subdirectory of the Maven installation).
+A `settings.xml` file is absolutely not required for Capsule's operation, and is mostly useful when accessing private organizational Maven repositories for dependencies.

 The dependencies, (if not read from the POM), are listed in the `Dependencies` attribute, as a space-separated list of Maven coordinates in the Gradle format, i.e. `groupId:artifactId:version`.
 Exclusions can be given as a comma separated list within parentheses, immediately following the main artifact, of `groupId:artifactId` coordinates, where the artifact can be the wildcard `*`.
 For example:

     Dependencies : com.esotericsoftware.kryo:kryo:2.23.0(org.ow2.asm:*)

 The dependencies are downloaded the first time the capsule is launched, and placed in the `deps` subdirectory of the Capsule cache, where they are shared among all capsules.

-The `CAPSULE_REPOS` environment variable can be set to a *comma* (`,`) separated list of Maven repository URLS or well-known repository names (see above), which will be prepended to those specified in the manifest or the POM.
+The `CAPSULE_REPOS` environment variable can be set to a *comma-* (`,`) or a whitespace-separated list of Maven repository URLS or well-known repository names (see above), which will be prepended to those specified in the manifest or the POM.

 By default, SNAPSHOT dependencies are not allowed, unless the `Allow-Snapshots` is set to `true`.